DangerKlippers/danger-klipper/docs/MPC.md

 MPC_CALIBRATE HEATER=heater_bed TARGET=100
 ```

-After calibration the routine will generate the key model parameters which will be avaliable for use in that printer session and are avaliable in the log for future reference.
+After calibration the routine will generate the key model parameters which will be available for use in that printer session and are available in the log for future reference.

 ![Calibration Parameter Output](/docs/img/MPC_calibration_output.png)